al-wilkinson/pki_talk/readme.md

 ## Introduction

-The contents of this repo provide explanation of the demo part of an introductory level talk on PKI.
+The contents of this repo provide explanation of the demo part of an introductory level talk on Public Key Infrastructure.
 I wanted to demo, in a simple way, creating private/public key pairs, a CSR and a simple case of where a CA would fit in.

+In 2026, it is impossible to ignore AI.
+The repo includes ```prompt.txt``` which was used to generate everything below this introduction.
+It is as the AI gave it to me with some very minor tweaks.

+The talk being _introductory level_:  as mentioned in the slides (link to follow) Dunning-Kruger applies in the PKI space.
+Running PKI at scale is the work of a smart team, not a part time individual.
+This will become even more evident as both certificate life spans and domain validation times shorten over the coming years.

+So, this is part of an _introductory level_ talk on PKI.
+The focus is somewhat self-centred - the things that I struggled to understand when I was first creating CSRs as a sysadmin and the questions I get asked now.
+(And no, I don't consider myself an SME in this are - that would be prime Dunning-Kruger!)

+The talk will cover.....

 ***